-Noah most recently held the role of Director of Community Relations and Special Assistant to the President at Hillel International, where he led the non-profit’s external relations, served as a close counsel to President and CEO Eric Fingerhut, and was responsible for securing over ten million dollars in grants.
-He is a graduate of the Ohio State University with a B.A. in Political Science and a B.S. in Economics.
+Prior to joining Whiteboard Advisors Noah served as the director external relations and special assistant to the president at Hillel International, where he secured over ten million dollars in new grant funding.
+He is a proud graduate of the Ohio State University with a B.A. in political science and a B.S. in economics.